 In 2013 the church appointed a trainee pastor with help from the FIEC training fund (the church is one of the longest standing members of this fellowship of churches, having joined in 1923).
 Chris Haley, originally from near Morley, moved with his family from Lancaster where he was then working as a student worker at Moorlands Church.
 After serving three years as trainee then assistant pastor, Chris Haley took over from Martin Woodier as pastor of the church in 2016.

 In March 2020 the church purchased a property on Westgate/Beech Hill which had formerly been a tobacconist/gift shop.
 In April 2021 the church changed its name from ‘Bethel Church’ to ‘Beech Hill Church’ to reflect the new location and the new chapter in the church’s life.
-In May 2021 as covid restrictions ease, we will be moving into new premises and begin to meet.
+In May 2021 we moved into the new premises and began to meet there in person.
 We plan to use the building for our own meetings, but also as a venue for other organisations and groups in Otley.
 We want to be serving the community at the heart of the community.